dwhips/FMD_Senior_Design/Banalyzer/GUI/ReadMe.txt

 location for the file to be saved as well as a name for the file.

 Known Bugs/Issues:
-- Dicom files are not compatible
+- Dicom files are not compatible.
 - Width of detection can only be decreased from the edges, not adjusted individually.
 - If the excel file where the save is desired is open, the excel cannot save.
 - Frame-Rate is hardcoded at 16 fps.
+- Number of Edited and Discarded Frames is not shown in Excel
+- Manual Adjustment is pretty inaccurate.
+Discarding is recommended.

+Future Update Necessities:
+- Make compatible with Dicom.
+- Increase accuracy of manual adjustment.